Standing up for women’s rights

 On-demand stops for night buses

 This service, developed by Île-de-France Mobilités, allows you to get off your night bus between stops, putting you closer to your destination.
+70 bus lines in greater Paris now feature this service.

 Stand Up training for all

 The Stand Up initiative—launched by L’Oréal Paris, the NGO Hollaback! and Fondation des Femmes6 in partnership with SNCF, RATP and Île-de-France Mobilités—is designed to raise awareness of harassment and cultivate solidarity by training everyone to respond effectively.
 In just 20 minutes, this workshop-based programme will teach you the “5 Ds”, a simple method for reacting effectively when you see harassment in a public place.
+Launched in select stations in the Paris region in 2020, it is now available online.

 The Stand Up programme aims to reach 30,000 people in 18 months